Grove, Tasmania

 Grove is a rural locality in the local government area (LGA) of Huon Valley in the South-east region of Tasmania, Australia.
 The locality is 35 km southwest of Hobart and 7 km north-east of the town of Huonville.
 As a rural locality, there are no urban settlements in Grove.
 The 2016 census does not provide a population for the locality of Grove.
-It covers an area of approximately 30.8 km².
+It covers an area of approximately 30.8 km^{2}.
 The postcode for Grove is 7109.

 The localities which adjoin Grove are Collinsvale, Crabtree, Mountain River, Lachlan, Longley, Lower Longley and Lucaston.

 History

 The first non-Aboriginal occupation of Grove was the farm property Grove Estate, by Silas Parsons in 1839.

 Grove was gazetted as a locality in 1970.

 Geography

 Mountain River, a tributary of the Huon River, flows from north-east to south-west through the northern part of Grove, and then forms much of its western boundary.
-Most of the part of Grove southeast of the Huon Highway (12.7 km²) is hilly and remains forested, whereas most of the part northwest of the Huon Highway (18.1 km²) is undulating and cleared for agriculture - chiefly grazing and orchards.
+Most of the part of Grove southeast of the Huon Highway (12.7 km^{2}) is hilly and remains forested, whereas most of the part northwest of the Huon Highway (18.1 km^{2}) is undulating and cleared for agriculture - chiefly grazing and orchards.
 Huonville is the nearest service centre for Grove, which contains few facilities or services.